devonorourke/tidybug/docs/sequence_filtering.md

 --o-stats "$LIB".dblr.stats.qza
 ```

+> Two default parameters not specified here of interest:
+- `--p-min-size` affects what sequences are considered during the execution of Deblur; the default is **2**, meaning no sample with an ASV of read depth 1 is considered in this analysis
+- `--p-min-reads` filters low abundant sequences after Deblur filtering is executed; the default is **10**, which impacts both the unfiltered ASVs above as well as any remaining _filtered_ reads.
+Thus, the resulting matrix of counts in the feature table has already had 10 reads subtracted from the initial input of read counts.

 ### Vsearch
 The parameters chosen in this implementation follow those described by Vsearch authors in [their Wiki documentation](https://github.com/torognes/vsearch/wiki/VSEARCH-pipeline).
 Within the QIIME installation, Vsearch filtering first required the read pairs to be joined first; we then applied a basic quality filter to the sequences:
 ```